Abdil Qaiyyim Mutalib: Tampines Rovers

 Following Abdil's contract termination by Warriors FC, he agreed professional terms and signed a one-year contract with Tampines Rovers, the defending champions of the 2013 S.League season.
 On 21 February 2014, Abdil made his debut for the Stags in the 2014 Singapore Community Shield fixture.

 Home United

 Abdil rejoined Home United for the 2015 S.League season, making his second debut for the Protectors on 3 March 2015, in a match against Geylang International.
 The match ended in a 1–1 draw.
 Abdil earned plaudits with his performances for the club, and was awarded consecutive Man of the Match accolades for his appearances in a Singapore Cup fixture against his boyhood club Warriors FC, as well as a S.League fixture against Japanese satellite club Albirex Niigata (S).
 Abdil was retained by the club following the conclusion of the season to continue playing with the Protectors in the 2016 S.League season.

-Geylang International FC
+Geylang International

-On 2 June 2021, Abdil signed for Geylang International on a permanent transfer from Lion City Sailors for the remainder of the 2021 season.
+On 2 June 2021, Abdil signed for Geylang International on a permanent transfer from Lion City Sailors for the remainder of the 2021 Singapore Premier League season.
+In the following season, he extended his contract for the following year.

+Hougang United

+On 3 July 2023, Abdil signed for Hougang United for the remainder of the 2023 Singapore Premier League season and for the 2023–24 AFC Cup group stage campaign.